fanduel-oss/refract/docs/introduction/thinking-in-refract.md

 ## Thinking reactive

 Reactive programming is renowned for being challenging to learn.
-It requires a different mental model and the vast majority of us have been wired to think our code imperatively.
+It requires a different mental model and the vast majority of us have been wired to think of our code imperatively.

 Reactive programming isn't more complicated than the rest, but it requires time for your brain to slowly transition to this paradigm.
 There are more and more resources available online to learn reactive programming, but we recommend [The introduction to Reactive Programming you've been missing
 ](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).